EDUCBA Logo

 Disadvantages

-• It is a complex model to implement as it has multiple stages of the workflow.
+• It is a complex model to implement as it has multiple workflow stages.

-• It is challenging for organizations to implement which has, small team size or projects.
+• It is challenging for organizations to implement which has small team sizes or projects.

-• It emphasizes the integration of modules throughout the software development process, so this creates trouble during the testing phase.
+• It emphasizes the integration of modules throughout the software development process, creating trouble during the testing phase.

 Conclusion